The ArcelorMittal Orbit is a unique attraction located in the Queen Elizabeth Olympic Park in London.

 The ArcelorMittal Orbit ticket includes a ride up to the top of the tower, where you can enjoy stunning panoramic views of London’s skyline.

-You can also experience the thrill of riding down the tower on the world’s tallest and longest tunnel slide.
+Experience the thrill of riding down the tower on the world’s tallest and longest tunnel slide.

 However, it’s worth noting that the ride down the slide is not included in the standard ticket price and requires an additional fee.

-Visitors can also enjoy a free digital photo of their ride down the slide, which can be downloaded from the attraction’s website.
+Enjoy a free digital photo of their ride down the slide, which can be downloaded from the attraction’s website.

 It’s important to note that the ArcelorMittal Orbit ticket does not include access to any other attractions or exhibitions in the Queen Elizabeth Olympic Park.